National Register of Historic Places listings in Shannon County, Missouri

 This is a list of the National Register of Historic Places listings in Shannon County, Missouri.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Shannon County, Missouri, United States.
-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.
+Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together on a map.

 There are 17 properties and districts listed on the National Register in the county.